 There is a risk of puncturing the esophagus, trachea, or blood vessels.
 In some cases, this can lead to bleeding that can be life threatening.
 To fix the injury, the breastbone would need to be split and the chest opened.

-Park DR, Valliares E. Tumors and cysts of the mediastinum.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
-Murray and Nadel's Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 76.
+Cheng G-S, Varghese TK.
+Mediastinal tumors and cysts.
+In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 83.

 Wald O, Izhar U, Sugar baker DJ.
 Lung chest wall, pleura and mediastinum.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 Philadelphia, PA: Elsevier; 2022:chap 58.